RasmusRossetti/full-stack/README.md

 ### Available Scripts

-In the backend directory, you can run:
+In the server directory, you can run:

 ### `npm install`